Lyme disease and related tick-borne infections

 - The center of the rash often clears or may turn bluish.
 Or secondary concentric rings may develop within the original ring, creating the bull's-eye pattern.
 Over the next several weeks, the circular rash may grow to as large as 20 inches across

-- Patients often describe the sensation of the rash as burning rather than itching.
+- The rash has a burning (not itching) sensation.
 On darker-skinned people, the rash may resemble a bruise.
-In most patients, the rash fades completely after 3 - 4 weeks.
+In most people, the rash fades completely after 3 to 4 weeks.
 Secondary rashes may appear during the later stages of disease.

 Early Disseminated Lyme Disease

-If left untreated, the infection can spread through the bloodstream and lymph nodes within weeks to months where it may affect the joints, nervous system, or heart.
+If left untreated, the infection can spread through the bloodstream and lymphatic vessels within weeks to months where it may affect the joints, nervous system, or heart.
 Symptoms of early disseminated Lyme disease include:

-- Multiple small bull’s eye rashes on various parts of the body.
+- Multiple bull's eye rashes on various parts of the body.

 - Severe fatigue